 I use colour film, primarily Kodak Portra (160, 400 and 800) 120 and 35mm film.
 I also use the Japan Camera Hunter cases during the day to carry my rolls and I generally mark each roll (numbered) for ease when developing and scanning in order.

-“A UV filter is an essential for any lens, and I have one attached to all my cameras.”
+“A UV filter is an essential for any lens to keep it safe, and I have one attached to all my cameras.”

 Gobe UV, ND and CPL Filters

-A UV filter is an essential for any lens, and I have one attached to all my cameras, including my digital body and 35mm rangefinder.
+A UV filter is an essential for any lens to keep it safe, and I have one attached to all my cameras, including my digital body and 35mm rangefinder.

 I’ve started to use ND filters over the past 3 years and this has made a big difference for me, particularly shooting on a camera with a maximum shutter speed of 1/500th of a second (Mamiya 7).
 In early 2018 when I travelled to Egypt, I was concerned about shooting in bright desert environments and not being able to shoot on a wider aperture, particularly for portraits, so an ND filter was the obvious answer.
 I’ve really loved the flexibility of the Gobe variable ND filters, being able to go between 1-8 stops of reduced light depending on the circumstances.